FRC4607/VSCode_Extension/README.md

-# NetworkTables Downloader Extension
+# Get Preferences Extension

 ## Description

-The **NetworkTables Downloader** extension for Visual Studio Code is designed to automatically retrieve the **team number** from the WPILib project and download the `networktables.json` file from the RoboRIO.
+The **Get Preferences** extension for Visual Studio Code is designed to automatically retrieve the **team number** from the WPILib project and download the `networktables.json` file from the RoboRIO.
 This file contains the current preferences in the NetworkTables, which is crucial for backing up and working with robot settings and configurations.
 This extension streamlines the process of ensuring that your robot's NetworkTables data is saved locally, allowing you to make quick backups of essential settings.

 ## Features